Cethric/Cethric.github.io/_posts/2020-04-22-Introduction-to-GraphQL.md

 What is GraphQL and how do I use it?

-An incomplete introduction to GraphQL
+An incomplete introduction to GraphQL.

 <!-- content -->